 Why did my credit score drop after filing a dispute?

-Your credit score may have dropped after you filed a dispute if information in that dispute had a negative impact on your score.
+Your credit score may have dropped if information arising from the dispute lowered your score.
 You are not penalized for filing the dispute itself.

 Does losing a dispute hurt your credit?

-Losing a dispute does not necessarily hurt your credit, but it may leave it unchanged if the information you were hoping would boost your score is rejected.
+Losing a dispute does not necessarily hurt your credit.
+However, your credit may remain unchanged if the information you were hoping would boost your score is rejected.

 Photo credit: iStock/pepifoto